-This statement details our school's use of pupil premium (and recovery premium for the 2021 to 2024 academic years) funding to help improve the attainment of our disadvantaged pupils.
+This statement details our school's use of Pupil Premium (and Recovery Premium for the 2021 to 2024 academic years) funding to help improve the attainment of our disadvantaged pupils.

-It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year's spending of pupil premium had within our school.
+It outlines our Pupil Premium Strategy, how we intend to spend the funding this academic year and the effect that last year's Pupil Premium spend had within our school.